bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 Override editor
 ~~~~~~~~~~~~~~~

-The |axon-ivy| *Overrides Editor* shows the registered and active
+The Axon Ivy *Overrides Editor* shows the registered and active
 overrides for a specific project.
 The overrides are listed in 4
-different sections: Sub Processes, Html Dialogs, Content Objects and
+different sections: Sub Processes, HTML Dialogs, Content Objects and
 Configurations.

 At the top of the editor, you can define the :ref:`strict_overriding` project.